felliix/store-front-fashion/README.md

 open -a /Applications/Android\ Studio.app android
 ```

-**3.** Start the server
+**3.** Start the server.

 ```
 react-native start
 ```

-**4.** Make sure you have a simulator installed and run the app on iOS simulator.
+**4.** Make sure you have a simulator installed and run the app on iOS.

 ```
 react-native run-ios
 react-native run-ios --simulator "My Simulator (12.1)"
 ```

-**5.** Make sure you have installed and started an emulator and run the app on Android emulator
+**5.** Make sure you have started an emulator and run the app on Android.

-> At first time, you have to enable the overlay permission.
+> For the first build, you must enable the overlay permission.

 ```
 react-native run-android